ZengineHQ/developers/plugins/development/services.md

 {% endraw %}
 {% endhighlight %}

+### znFirebase

+znFirebase is an included library for connecting to Firebase.
+This library is a wrapper for the official Firebase [Javascript API](https://www.firebase.com/docs/web/api/) version 2.3.1.
+If you have set the Firebase URL and Firebase secret in your plugin settings, the `znFirebase` will automatically initialize an instance of your Firebase and authenticate with `authWithCustomToken` method, the custom token will be generated with following data:

+{% highlight json %}
+{
+    "workspaces": {
+        1: "server"
+    }
+}
+{% endhighlight %}

+The number `1` is the workspace id the backend service request was made against (ex: {{site.pluginDomain}}/workspaces/1/testBackendService/testRoute) and the value `server` means this is backend service access.

+Learn more about how to setup [Firebase security rules]({{site.baseurl}}/plugins/third-party/developing-plugins-with-firebase.html#security-rules).

 ## Developing Locally

 You will need to download and install [Node.js](https://nodejs.org/){:target="_blank"} to run your service locally.
 Next, browse to your service directory from the command line and run `npm start`.
 You should see `Listening on port 3000`, indicating your service is running at `http://localhost:3000`.
 We recommend using the Google Chrome extension [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop){:target="_blank"} to make requests to your service.
 This will allow you to easily make requests and send HTTP headers you will need for offline plugins.